ietf-wg-procon/2418bis/draft-ietf-procon-2418bis.md

 announced to the IETF-announce a by the IETF Secretariat.

-While chartering a new working group, the IESG will decide whether milestones are enabled or disabled for this working group, and if enabled whether there are dates included, and at what granularity.
+While chartering a new working group, the IESG will decide whether milestones are initially enabled or disabled for this working group, and if enabled whether there are dates included, and at what granularity.
 Examples of granularity include months, quarters, half-years, IETF meetings, and sooner-vs-later.
 The responsible Area Director is empowered to change these details without formal updates to the charter.
 The Area Director is encouraged to discuss these choices with the working group chairs, as the